© 2019 RSM US LLP. All rights reserved.

 Leveraging opportunities.
 Controlling risks.

-When choosing the right transaction professionals to guide you, industry knowledge and experience are of prime importance.
-RSM has deep experience in a wide range of industries, including the following, among others:
+Because industry knowledge and experience are of prime importance, RSM brings deep experience in a wide range of industries, including:

 - Financial services